 Having access to dried herbs during the winter months is very handy, especially for those days when I’m in a hurry or feeling too lazy to run to the garden to pick fresh.

 I cook with herbs on a daily basis; this is something I learned from Grandma and discovered that food just taste better.
-We eat a lot of Italian and Mexican dishes and the herb garden plays a roll into complimenting those dishes.
+We eat a lot of Italian and Mexican dishes and the herb garden plays a huge roll in making those dishes take great.

-How you air drying herbs is a simple process and when temperatures are warm it doesn’t take as long for them to air dry.
-You could also dry herbs using a dehydrator; I’ve heard that is also a quick process.
+Air drying herbs is a simple process and when temperatures are warm it doesn’t take as long.
+Herbs could also be dried in a dehydrator; I’ve heard that is also a quick process.

 Bundle it up!

-Find a clean place indoors to hang your parsley to dry; this could be on a dry rack or somewhere in your kitchen pantry.
-I’ve also seen herbs air dried in garden sheds.
+Find a clean place indoors to hang for drying.
+This could be on a dry rack or somewhere in your kitchen pantry.
+I’ve also seen herbs air dry in garden sheds.